DNNCommunity/DNNDocs/content/designers/creating-themes/create-doctype-xml/index.md

 A design intended to be viewed using HTML 5 will not look correct if rendered using the XHTML or HTML 4 specification.
 You can force the theme to be rendered in XHTML or HTML5 by creating a DocType XML file (skin.doctype.xml), which is applied to all layouts in the theme.
 In addition, themes can contain a separate DocType file for any individual layout template to override the theme's DocType declaration.

 > [!NOTE]
-> If no DocType is specified, then the DocType specified in **Host \> Host Settings** will be used.
-By default, DNN uses the HTML 4.0 Transitional DocType (`<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.0 Transitional//EN">`).
+> By default, DNN uses the HTML 4.0 Transitional DocType (`<!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.0 Transitional//EN">`), if no Theme DocType is specified.
+But this Fallback doctype can be changed.
+> In DNN 8 you can set the Fallback DocType via **Host \> Host Settings**
+> In DNN 9 there's currently no interface for this, but you can create or edit a record in the "HostSettings" table.
+SettingName: 'DefaultDocType' / SettingValue: 3, will set the Fallback Doctype to HTML5

 ## Steps